rumpkernel/rumprun-packages/nodejs/README.md

 if you link `rumpmain.js` to `foo.js` then `make` will produce `build-4.2.4/out/Release/node-foo`.

-Most applications require code in separate modules, and you have two options for running these.
+Most applications require code in separate modules, and you have three options for running these.

+## Separate filesystem

 The first option is to put your application's files into a filesystem (e.g. using `genisoimage`) and attach it to `rumprun` using the `-b` option.
 You can